Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

-Order of Takovo - rare Officer's cross in gilt silver.
-Well marked to the reverse of eyelet by G.A.Schied, Vienna.
+Order of Takovo - rare Officer's cross in silver gilt.
+Well marked to the reverse of the eyelet by G.A.Schied, Vienna.
 Circa 1890.
 Actual markings of silver 900 mark (lady's head with 2/A), city control mark of Vienna (A) and maker mark (G.A.S).
 Fantastic quality to all.
 Rich enamels.
 Slight chipping to arms of the cross (white) not detractive though.
 Multi piece construction.
-Awesome details to crown,hand etched trim.Truly attractive design.
+Awesome details to crown,hand engraved trim.Truly attractive design.
 Not many issued and rarely offered for sale.
 Original ribbon in fair condition with some pulls but still holds fine.
 Beautiful piece for any collection.
 57mm x 35.4mm.
 Item # Ser-10 *SOLD*

 *SOLD*